Image of Pelé shines bright for Brazilian fans at World Cup - WHIZ News

 Pelé won three World Cups with Brazil, in 1958, 1962 and 1970.
 The Selecao also won the title in 1994 and 2002.

-Pelé holds the record for goals in officials matches with Brazil with 77, two more than Neymar, who is expected to return from a right ankle injury in the team’s game against South Korea.
+Pelé holds the record for goals in officials matches with Brazil with 77, one more than Neymar, who scored in the first half against South Korea after returning from a right ankle injury.

 Tales Azzoni on Twitter: http://twitter.com/tazzoni